practicusai/docs/docs/technical-tutorial/how-to/work-with-data-catalog.md

 Data catalog info does **not** include details like the actual SQL queries to run, S3 keys to read etc., but just the info such as host address, port (if needed), user name, password etc. You can think of them as a "connection string" in most programming languages.

-# Practicus AI Data Catalog

-Practicus AI provides a Data Catalog where you, or an admininstrator can save data source connection information.

-Data sources can be Data Lakes, Object Storage (E.g. S3), Data Warehouses (E.g. Snowflake), Databases (e.g. Oracle) ...

-Data catalog info does **not** include details like the actual SQL queries to run, S3 keys to read etc., but just the info such as host address, port (if needed), user name, password etc. You can think of them as a "connection string" in most programming languages.

 ```python
 import practicuscore as prt